cecad-imaging/qupath-extension-LMD/README.md

-## LMD Integration Extension for QuPath
+## LMD Export Extension for QuPath
 This extension aims to provide a way of exporting segmentations created in QuPath to Leica's laser microdissection software.